-Mouthguards are very important during any form of contact sport to avoid the risk of damaging your teeth (fractures/knocked out).
+Mouthguards are very important during any form of contact sport to avoid the risk of damaging your teeth from either fractures or being knocked out).

 At Aperture Dental, we can construct a custom fitted mouthguard by taking a mould of your teeth.
 A custom guard is a great investment to prevent costly dental repair work later on.
-Ask us about the range of colours available.
+Dont forget to ask us about the range of colours available.

 SPLINTS FOR TEETH GRINDING